Today was Visit the Veterinarian Day.

 She’s definitely not a fool.
 XD

 She immediately went back into hiding, ghosting from room to room wherever I went.
-Logan didn’t see her until after he took a nap this evening and I guess she deemed him harmless again.
+L didn’t see her until after he took a nap this evening and I guess she deemed him harmless again.

 The other two did fairly well at their appointments.